-Mediclinic Middle East is part of Mediclinic International, one of the top ten listed private healthcare groups in the world, with 52 hospitals in South Africa, 16 in Switzerland (under the name Hirslanden) and two hospitals and ten clinics in the UAE.
-Mediclinic City Hospital in Dubai Healthcare City, currently has 229 beds across a range of specialties.
+Mediclinic Middle East is part of Mediclinic International, one of the top ten listed private healthcare groups in the world, operating 74 hospitals and 30 clinics across four counties, including 51 hospitals in South Africa and Namibia, 17 hospitals in Switzerland (under the name Hirslanden) and 6 hospitals and 24 clinics in the UAE.
+Mediclinic City Hospital in Dubai Healthcare City, currently has 229 beds across a range of specialties and is located across from MBRU.

-MBRU has a partnership agreement with Mediclinic Middle East to advance their common passion for medical education.
+MBRU has an academic affiliation agreement with Mediclinic Middle East to advance their common passion for medical education.
 Under this agreement, Mediclinic Middle East will make its excellent healthcare facilities and highly trained specialist physicians available for the training of MBRU students.
 Mediclinic Middle East will assign prepared adjunct faculty members as supervisors for MBRU students who will be embedded in the healthcare teams and participate in healthcare delivery under supervision and with graded responsibilities according to their skills and experience.
 The training will be based on a jointly developed program with clearly defined learning outcomes.